It’s UTMB week! Read our women’s and men’s previews before following our live coverage starting on Friday.

 What are the best road running shoes for beginners?

-If you’re new to running and don’t know anything about choosing the best road running shoes for your needs, the best thing to do is to visit your local specialty running shop.
+If you’re new to running and feeling confused about the best road running shoes for your needs, the best thing to do is visit your local specialty running shop.
 There, they’ll be able to measure your feet, discuss the different types of surfaces you want to run on, and analyze your gait.
 They can look at your arch height, determine the amount of pronation in your ankles, and provide recommendations for shoes that will help you have a long and healthy running career.

 What are the best road running shoes for speed?